guillermooo/sublime-undocs/source/reference/color_schemes.rst

    Rather confusingly, Sublime Text also has a notion of a user interface (UI) theme.
-   A UI theme is a set of styles and decorations to alter the look of the editor’s UI.
+   A UI theme is a set of styles and decorations to alter the look of the editor's UI.

-   It’s important to remember
+   It's important to remember
    that UI themes and color schemes are two different customization mechanisms.
    Generally speaking, it is far less complex